 The cluster of islands located in the Pacific are witnessing almost every aspect of a changing climate, from rising sea levels that erode away at coastlines to coral bleaching caused by warmer ocean temperatures.

 Extreme weather events such as strong storms and prolonged drought have also become more frequent, raising concerns over potential flooding and wildfires.
-This is why the green sector come-up in Hawaii – and elsewhere – must be hasty.
+This is why the green sector come-up in Hawaii β and elsewhere β must be hasty.

 The good news is, Hawaii has a serious advantage when it comes to renewables.
 As a volcanic island located in the middle of the ocean, it has the ability to harness numerous sources of energy such as wind, solar, hydroelectric, and geothermal energy.

-The state already generates close to 40 percent of its power through these resources, and it wouldn’t be a bad guess to say that – with continued growth, of course – Hawaii could one day join Iceland as a pioneer in the green sector.
+The state already generates close to 40 percent of its power through these resources, and it wouldnβt be a bad guess to say that β with continued growth, of course β Hawaii could one day join Iceland as a pioneer in the green sector.

 Leaders from the clean energy division of the now-shut coal plant have already launched solar-projects across the state, including one in Oahu to be completed next year.
-Their vision of the future is one that sees energy in Hawaii becoming ‘cheap, very cheap, abundant, and renewable.’
+Their vision of the future is one that sees energy in Hawaii becoming βcheap, very cheap, abundant, and renewable.β

-With green investments made in the right areas, I don’t see why not!
+With green investments made in the right areas, I donβt see why not!

-I’m Jessica (She/Her).
-Originally from Bermuda, I moved to London to get a Master’s degree in Media & Communications and now write for Thred to spread the word about positive social change, specifically ocean health and marine conservation.
-You can also find me dipping my toes into other subjects like pop culture, health, wellness, style, and beauty.
+Iβm Jessica (She/Her).
+Iβm the Deputy Editor & Content Partnership Manager at Thred.
+Originally from the island of Bermuda, I specialise in writing about ocean health and marine conservation, but you can also find me delving into pop culture, health and wellness, plus sustainability in the beauty and fashion industries.
 Follow me on Twitter, LinkedIn and drop me some ideas/feedback via email.

 We use cookies to ensure that we give you the best experience on our website.
-If you continue to use this site we will assume that you are happy with it.Ok
+If you continue to use this site we will assume that you are happy with it.